 We note that despite the overall accuracy of this model, systematic differences in predicted and observed phenotype were still evident, and suggested straightforward extensions of the genotype-to-phenotype schematic.
 For example, while snq∆ybt1∆ycf1∆yor1∆ was indeed modeled as more resistant to fluconazole and ketoconazole than any subset of these knockouts, the four-knockout phenotype observed was more fit than would be predicted by an additive inhibition model (Fig. XX).
 The addition of a single hidden neuron mediating the inhibitory input from these four genes allowed modelling of non-additive inhibition, and more accurately captured the four-knockout phenotype (p < XX, Fig XX).
 Various inhibition mechanisms could be expected to result in non-additive effects, for example, if inhibition is mediated by a hidden factor.
 In a more striking example, observed valinomycin resistance landscape was poorly recapitulated by this schematic overall (XX).
 As it has been observed that the 16-deletion strain is more resistant to valinomycin than the wildtype, it is likely that the compensatory activation of other drug resistance genes beyond the ABC transporters mediate resistance to this compound and others23,48.
 To incorporate the compensatory activation of other resistance factors in predicting valinomycin resistance, we added an ‘always-present’ extra clearance neuron to the schematic which could be inhibited by the ABC transporters.
 This extension resulted in more accurate modeling of the observed valinomycin resistances (r = XX, p = XX, Fig. XX), and predicts the involvement of other clearance factor(s) which are activated in the response to snq2∆, pdr5∆, and ybt1∆.
-Compensatory activation of other clearance factors may also underlie the complex positive interactions involving pdr15∆, bpt1∆, adp1∆, and vmr1∆ (Fig. 3C).
+We note that this schematic only supported roles for pdr5∆, snq2∆, yor1∆, ybt1∆, and ycf1∆, suggesting that more complex relationships may underlie the phenotypic impacts observed with deletion of the deletion of the other 9 transporters (Fig. 3C).
+For example, compensatory activation of other clearance factors may underlie the complex positive interactions involving pdr15∆, bpt1∆, adp1∆, and vmr1∆ (Fig. 3C).

-Detailed Validation of a Complex Genetic Inhibition Model
+Detailed validation of a complex genetic inhibition model